Scheduled at 8:00am in Waverly on Wednesday, November 16 (2016).#4932

 - An introduction to the Commanders in VO

 Robert has been the Assistive Technology Specialist at Kansas City Kansas Community College since January of 1994.
 He is a member of AHEAD and ATHEN.
-He currently serves on the ATHEN Executive Board as a Member at Large Representative and on the Advisory Council for the Assistive Technology for Kansans Project.
+He currently serves on the ATHEN Executive Board as a Member at Large Representative, is the current president of KAN-AHEAD and is on the Advisory Council for the Assistive Technology for Kansans Project.
 He has presented several sessions at previous Accessing Higher Ground conferences as well as other regional and national conferences.voice-over-101-for-the-mac (pptx)